Take-home naloxone program: Preventing opioid overdose report

 This report states that 174 people are dying from opioid overdoses every day in the United States.
 As programs have been conducted and studied in urban cities, which have been deemed successful, this report is to determine the feasibility of take-home naloxone programs in rural settings.
 West Virginia University Injury Control Research Center (WVU ICRC) researchers questioned whether these programs would work in rural areas as it does in the cities.
 The researchers worked with WVU's Clinical and Translational Science Institute and the state's regional Substance Abuse Task Force to conduct the study in rural West Virginia (WV).
 Specific details were not reported in this article, however, they did conclude that it would be adaptable to rural WV prescription opioid users.
-These findings were brought to legislators, key health care and injury prevention professionals, substance abuse treatment and recovery specialists, and state advisory groups and coalitions who were pressured to start pilot programs which lead to the ICRC organizing a state-level, momentous meeting with others from organizations including the Director of Project Lazarus from North Caroline to provide more data.
+These findings were brought to legislators, key health care and injury prevention professionals, substance abuse treatment and recovery specialists, and state advisory groups and coalitions who were pressured to start pilot programs which lead to the ICRC organizing a state-level, momentous meeting with others from organizations including the Director of Project Lazarus from North Carolina to provide more data.
 They agreed on the need to take part in the take-home naloxone initiatives in West Virginia.
 Programs and bills were created to distribute naloxone to laypersons across the state.